forester3/RL78_G10_-/systick-test/README.md

 # systick_test project
-This is 4th sample projet.
+This is 4th sample project.
 LED works blinking 1Hz at pin 11(port 0.2).
 The uart TXD0( at pin 9 ) polling output every 100ms.
 Output data is fixed data from 0x30, '0' to 0x36, '6'.